Singing in the sun

 The same happens with negatives, as in a crisis: The expected result must be announced as worse, so that when the expected figures turn out to be lower or the just less disastrous, everyone breathes a sigh of relief and the crisis managers come out looking better, even if they were a major factor in the crisis unfolding in the first place.

-Chances are, Trump’s 200,000 deaths from the coronavirus will not happen, thank goodness.
+Who knows whether Trump’s 200,000 deaths from the coronavirus will happen.
 The figure could be reached, of course, as the virus spreads in a second wave throughout the country.
-It might be reached in June.
+It might even be surpassed.
+It might come in June.
 If we are all back at work in some form, we may not even know about it.
-The hospital crisis will have been mastered, the public focus will be elsewhere – Trump’s team certainly known how to shift attention from the man’s incoherent administration.
+The hospital crisis will have been mastered, the public focus will be elsewhere – Trump’s team certainly knows how to shift attention from the man’s incoherent administration.
 The statistics will be unclear.
 But at some point, we’ll have stopped counting, maybe at 35,612, or 42,590, and by then it will be merely statistics, as Stalin would have said, and they can be massaged this way, or that, usually by the fallacious comparison to 1918.
 And we’ll breathe a sigh of relief.
+At any rate, by that time the outrage machine will have produced all sorts of other juicy stories to light up that ne’er sleeping Internet.

 There you have it.
-The point is not the figures, it’s how we got to this point.
+The point is not the figures.
+It’s all about expectations and emotional upheavals. .

 Thanks for reading.
 This is not cast in stone.
 But if you are interested and have the time, below find a few examples I’ve collected of very public expectations management.